santiontanon/animation2msx/README.md

 - java -cp lib/glass-0.5.jar:lib/animation2msx.jar msx.video.ConvertVideo examples/flag.gif examples/flag -d 2 -r 112-255 -sa 0,0,256,184 -ta 0,0,256,184 -c 0,15   <-- this is to generate the flag animation exactly as it is in XRacing (the original XRacing used a slightly worse version of this algorithm (with the -nw option set).

 **For Windows users**: make sure to replace ":" by ";" as the class path separator character, and "/" by "\" as directory separator.
 So, it should be "-cp lib\glass-0.5.jar;lib\animation2msx.jar" instead of "-cp lib/glass-0.5.jar:lib/animation2msx.jar", and "examples\flag" instead of "examples/flag in the commands above.

+# Acknowledgements

+The CIEDE2000 algorithm was adapted from Eric Boez's C version ( https://github.com/ericb59/graphxconv/tree/master/MSX1%20Graphic%20Converter ), which in itself was adapted from Leandro Correira's version ( https://pastebin.com/1nThpe7j ).
+Leandro brought this algorithm to the attention to the MSX community in this forum thread, in which you can find more information about it: https://www.msx.org/forum/msx-talk/development/graphic-conversion-for-any-256x192-into-msx1-graphics-source-code-in-blit